 There is no point in trying to be a jack-of-all-trades if that is going to be exhausting and result in less attention given to participants.
 Go through this list whilst planning your hybrid events and make sure you know how many roles you are taking on, whether you have enough resources to delegate the roles you need other people to do, or if you need to onboard apprentices, volunteers, (or even participants!) to cover some of these.

 This is a role you are likely to be taking yourself, perhaps alongside someone from the convening team (aka, probably, your client).
-At the design stage, consider what the experience will be like for all the different groups involved, create your plans B (and C…D?).
-Take a look at this template to see how the breakout session function of SessionLab can help you organize your design in hybrid mode.
+At the design stage, consider what the experience will be like for all the different groups involved in your hybrid event, create your plans B (and C…D?).
+Take a look at this template to see how the breakout session function of SessionLab can help you organize your design for a hybrid event.

-This is the role mainly responsible for guiding participants through the various activities.
+This is the role mainly responsible for guiding participants through the various activities of your hybrid event.
 The lead facilitator’s main focus is on awareness, clarity and inclusion.
 As lead, you’ll need to have the mental space required to sense the room and be as present as possible with the participants, regardless of which cohort they are in.

-There is no firm rule or established practice in hybrids as to where the lead facilitator is.
-The default may be to attend in person, but it’s worth considering based on your specific event.
-They may be with the largest group meeting in person, or with one of the satellite groups, or online.
+There is no firm rule or established practice in hybrid events as to where the lead facilitator is.
+The default may be to attend in person events, but it’s worth considering based on your specific event.
+They may be with the largest group meeting in person, with one of the satellite groups, or working alongside virtual attendees.
 This will influence power dynamics and tech needs.